StefanoMartin/AlphaVantageRB/README.md

 ```

 ### BBANDS
+* matype: it is a MA parameter (default "0")
+* nbdevup: it can be a positive integer (default "2")
+* nbdevdn:  it can be a positive integer (default "2")

 ``` ruby
 indicator = stock.indicator(function: "BBANDS", interval: "weekly", time_period: "60", series_type: "close", matype: "0", nbdevup: "2", nbdevdn: "2")
 indicator.deviation_multiplier_for_upper_band